awil414/E-Commerce-Back-End/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
+Internet retail, also known as e-commerce, is the largest sector of the electronics industry, having generated an estimated US$29 trillion in 2017 (Source: United Nations Conference on Trade and Development).
+E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
+Due to the prevalence of these platforms, developers should understand the fundamental architecture of e-commerce sites.

-The E-Commerce Backend is a REST API for an internet retail website.
+This E-Commerce Backend uses a REST API for an internet retail website.
 The API is built onto an Express.js server that uses Sequelize to interact with a MySQL database.
-Sequelize is a promise-based Node.js ORM(Object Relation Mapping)
+Sequelize is a promise-based Node.js ORM(Object Relation Mapping).

 ## Table of Contents
 * [Installation](#Installation)